-In 2015, the estimated indirect economic impact of our operations was approximately $1.6 billion from our operations located in Canada, $1.7 billion from our operations located in the United States and over $100 million from our newsprint mill in Mokpo, South Korea.
+In 2019, the estimated indirect economic impact of our operations was approximately $1.7 billion from our operations located in Canada, and $1.1 billion from our operations located in the United States.

 In addition, we actively pursue opportunities to develop partnerships with Aboriginal communities and other community members that result in economic benefits for all parties.

-In 2015 we hired more than 1,250 employees.
+In 2019, we hired 1,046 employees.
 In addition, we support small and midsize businesses in communities where we operate, contributing to indirect job creation and local economic development.

 Natural Resources Canada estimates that almost 600,000 people are employed directly and indirectly by the forest products industry across Canada.
 These figures are quite conservative as in the United States, the Economic Policy Institute estimates that for every 100 pulp and paper mill employees, an additional 325 indirect support jobs are created.